SnippetServe/backend/README.md

 - Expressjs
 - TypeORM
 - Postgresql
-- Redis

 ### Prerequisites

 - Clone or fork this repo.
 - Run `yarn install` to install all dependencies.
-- Create a .env file if it doesn't exist or change the existing one with your postgres db url and redis db url.
+- Create a .env file if it doesn't exist or change the existing one with your postgres db url.
 - Pick up an issue or a card from the trello board (need to be added to access it).
 Create a new branch named `trello-id/feature`.
 For example `235x53/oauth-implementation`
 - After you have made changes, make sure that `yarn lint` and `yarn build` doesn't throw any errors and `yarn devRun` works as expected.
 - If `yarn lint` throws any errors you can autofix most of these errors by running `yarn lintFix`.
 If errors persist even after this, then you have to manually fix these.
 You can use vscode to do so.
 Just hover over the error and vscode will show you a suggestion(`ctrl + .` also works on windows).